MathengeNewton/javascript-playground/Callbacks/index.md

 }, 1000);
 ```

 *Callback hell* aka *The Pyramid of Doom* is when callbacks are nested many levels deep.
+The real issue is that we are handing control over to some other utility and trusting that everything will come back OK.